 Compared to SMRT-based epigenomic sequencing, nanopore-based epigenomics analysis can detect more types of DNA modifications, such as N6-methyladenine (m6A), 5-methylcytosine (m5C), and N4-methylcytosine (m4C) motifs.
-Nanopore-based epigenomics analysis can be used to understand the roles of methylation in the regulation of gene expression, virulence, and pathogen-host interactions.
+The roles of methylation in regulating gene expression, virulence, and pathogen-host interactions can also be understood using this analysis.
 As sets of methylated motifs and MTases can vary widely, even between closely related microbial strains, nanopore-based epigenomics analysis is expected to enable differential methylation analyses between microbial populations.

 Our bioinformatics analysis includes data generation, alignment and assembly, methylation analysis, and other custom analyses to help you understand the microbial epigenomics.